 - Entitled to Have You: Motoko and her Girl Posse act as if Tohru has stolen Yuki away from them when they don't even have the courage to approach him and express their feelings for him.
 Basically, Motoko objectifies Yuki and pretends that he doesn't have the right to favor someone else for no reason other than her having a crush on him.
 Megumi calls her out on this behavior and tells her that just because she likes Yuki a lot that doesn't mean he owes her to not like someone else by his own choice.

 - Hypocrite: She makes a passionate, jealousy-fueled outburst telling Tohru (who was not even present) to stay away from Yuki.
 She leaves to clear her head and realizes that the selfish fangirls she despises who want Yuki all to themselves have negative qualities that she sees in herself.

-- Inferiority Superiority Complex: The 2001 anime shows in her A Day in the Limelight episode that, beneath her haughty attitude, she doesn't view herself as special or interesting and focuses all her energy on Yuki.
+- Inferiority Superiority Complex: Beneath her haughty attitude, she doesn't view herself as special or interesting and focuses all her energy on Yuki.
 She tearfully breaks down when she shows Yuki her "ugly" side, mentioning that she hates herself.

 - I Want My Beloved to Be Happy: She decides to let Yuki go after she confesses to him on her graduation day.

 - Keigo: She speaks in an extremely polite manner, which emphasizes her haughty personality.
 Yuki even asks her if she does so out of habit.

 - Large Ham: She's very passionate when it comes to her crush on Yuki, and she'll often be loud and overly dramatic about him.